USCIS Request for Evidence (RFE Advice)

 RFEs inevitably signal a delay in the adjudication process.
 As such, it is always advisable to take advice on your initial application to avoid an RFE scenario.

-What you will find in an RFE
+What will an RFE require you to do?

 Typically, an RFE will contain an introductory paragraph describing the nature of your application, the date it was received and an initial explanation that USCIS does not have sufficient evidence to either approve or deny your application.